The assassination of children in Yemen,Ma'rib .Iman Hanna

 Nasser continued: “They trained us to use arms in the burning sun, on the mountain.
 Some of us were raped, including one of my friends.
 They gave us white pills every day, and ordered us to swallow them to give us strength.
 Latter we knew it were contraceptive pills, so that when we are wounded we don’t bleed.
 I used to hide them, and tell the Houthis that I swallowed it”.
 He added: “We participated in the battle of Al-Mocha.
 I saw my colleagues dead in front of me, and I fled away and came here.”

 Ahmed Mohammed: They killed my brother

 Ahmed Mohammed,11 year-old, told us, “My brother, Osama was killed on the front", and the Houthis used us instead of the animals to carry the bread and supplies to their fronts on the mountains.
-We had to obey the orders accurately no matter how tiring they are or how long they would take.
 One day I went to bring them food from the market, and I ran away”.
 He added: “They were giving us keys to attach to our hands, so when we die on the front line we go to Paradise as they told us”.

 The child Naji Nasser, 14 yearـold, says, “My family and I were displaced from Sana’a to Al-Mocha.
 One day, after I left school while I was walking on the road, the Houthis came and carried me and put me over a car with an armed crew.
 No one could save me, for fear of the Houthis.”